 - improving hydrodynamic and propulsive efficiency;

 - exploiting waste heat (fumes and cooling water) with recovery and cogeneration systems;

 - systematically reducing the energy needs of users on board.

-To protect the areas subject to cruise navigation only bacteriologically and chemically pure water can be discharged into the sea.
+To protect the areas subject to cruise navigation, only bacteriologically and chemically pure water can be discharged into the sea.
 Any other residue must be stored on board and unloaded in port for further treatment.

 In particular, our focus on solid waste treatment is realized using collection, dehumidification, kitchen waste treatment; sorting and recycling of hotel waste; compaction and/or incineration (where permitted) of solid waste; pelletizing, storage of waste for subsequent unloading in port.

-Liquid waste initiatives instead concern physical and biological treatment (in line with the best land standards) of all on-board wastewater (sewage, grey water, kitchen and laundry effluents); storage of purified water; thickening and drying of residual sludge for subsequent unloading in port.
+Liquid waste initiatives instead concern physical and biological treatment (in line with the best land standards) of all on-board wastewater (sewage, grey water, galley and laundry effluents); storage of purified water; thickening and drying of residual sludge for subsequent unloading in port.

 To avoid contamination with species from different ecosystems, we sterilize ballast water before discharging it, using latest generation ballast water treatment systems, based on the pre-filtering of plankton and subsequent sterilization with ultraviolet rays.